ci-for-research/self-hosted-runners/ubuntu-virtualbox/README.md

 ## Server side configuration

-1. Create a new virtual machine in VirtualBox using Ubuntu as a base image.
+1. Create a new virtual machine in VirtualBox, accepting the wizard's default settings.
-You can keep the default settings for the new virtual machine or adjust it as you prefer.
+1. For the new virtual machine, go to _Settings_ > _Storage_, then under _IDE controller_ select the item marked _Empty_.
+Then click the icon to load something into the virtual optical disk, then select the Ubuntu iso file.
+1. For the new virtual machine, go to _Settings_ > _Network_, select the _Adapter 1_ tab, then use the _Attached to_ dropdown menu to select _Bridged Adapter_.
+1. Start the Virtual Machine for the first time.
-1. Call the user ``tester``
+1. In Ubuntu's install wizard, call the user ``tester``
-1. Set the user's password to ``password``
+1. In Ubuntu's install wizard, set the user's password to ``password``
 1. Update packages

     ```